Baja California Sur: Geography

-The state is on a narrow peninsula which broke away from the mainland about two million years ago due to tectonic activity.
+The state is on a narrow peninsula that broke away from the mainland about two million years ago due to tectonic activity.
 The territory is primarily mountains or mountain ranges and coastal plains.
 The mountain ranges parallel the coastline and are of volcanic rock.
 The local name for the main mountain range is the Sierra de la Giganta and the highest peak is the Sierra de la Laguna at 2080m above sea level.
 The coastal plains are significantly wider on the Pacific side, averaging about 40 km, with much wider plains such as those of Santa Clara, Berrendo and Magdalena y Hiray.
 These areas are dominated by sedimentary rock, especially limestone of marine origin.

 The state is divided into five regions: Central Desert, La Serranía, the Vizcaíno Desert, the Magdalena Plains and Los Cabos.
 The Central Desert has desert plants, with vegetation springing up during short and irregular rains.
 The La Serranía is the high mountain areas with significant tree cover, some species of which are commercially valuable.
 The Vizcaíno Desert runs along the Pacific coast around the Ojo de Liebre and San Ignacio lagoons; it contains lower mountain ranges such as the San Francisco, San Alberto, Las Tinajas de Murillo and El Serrucho, along with the El Azufre and Las Vírgenes volcanos.
 The Magdalena Plains is a large, flat area near the Pacific coast, and the Los Cabos region is distinguished by microclimates determined by the geologic change in the area and rain patterns.

 The climate of the state is dry, with an average annual temperature of 18–22 °C and average annual rainfall of less than 200mm.
 The lower elevations are the driest and hottest, with summer daytime temperatures above 40 °C; wintertime temperatures may fall below freezing.
-The exception to desert conditions is the Los Cabos region, classified as semi-moist because of Pacific hurricane activity which affects the region.
+The exception to desert conditions is the Los Cabos region, classified as semi-moist because of Pacific hurricane activity affecting the region.
 In the spring, prevailing winds are from the west and in the summer from the south and southwest.
 In the fall, they are from the northwest and in the winter from the north and northwest.

 Most of the surface water is in the form of seasonal streams, which are fast-flowing and only active during stormy weather.
 Most of these drain into the Pacific Ocean, with a number flowing south into the Bahía de Ballenas.